-Soprano Adelaide Boedecker has been described as “emotionally transparent and beguiling of tone” (The San Francisco Chronicle).
-Ms. Boedecker is a former resident artist with the Pittsburgh Opera, and completed two summers as an apprentice artist with the Santa Fe Opera and Merola Opera Program.
+Soprano, Adelaide Boedecker, has been described as “emotionally transparent and beguiling of tone” (The San Francisco Chronicle).
+Ms. Boedecker is a former resident artist with the Pittsburgh Opera, and completed two summers as an apprentice artist with both the Santa Fe Opera and Merola Opera Program.

 Recently, Ms. Boedecker debuted the iconic role of Susanna in Le nozze di Figaro with James Conlon and James Darrah at Music Academy of the West.
 In the spring of 2019, Ms. Boedecker debuted as Pamina in Die Zauberflöte and covered the title role in Donizetti’s Rita with Sarasota Opera.
 Following that, Ms. Boedecker made her Opera Columbus debut in their Opera Swings Jazz concerts.
-Upcoming, Ms. Boedecker will be seen as Meridian in the Santa Fe Opera’s tour of UnShakeable, and will be premiering Moon, Bride, Dogs II and Bedtime Story with NANOWorks Opera Festival.
+Ms. Boedecker was seen as Meridian in the Santa Fe Opera’s tour of UnShakeable, and premiered Moon, Bride, Dogs II and Bedtime Story with NANOWorks Opera Festival.
 Upcoming, Ms. Boedecker will be making her concert debuts with the Steamboat Symphony Orchestra, with the Wichita Symphony Orchestra, with the Naples Philharmonic, and at the Santa Fe Lensic New Year’s Eve Gala, singing Mozart’s Mass in C Minor, Carmina Burana, Handel’s Messiah, and Mozart’s Exultate Jubilate, respectively.
 Following those, Ms. Boedecker will be making her role debut as Adina in L’elisir d’amore with Sarasota Opera.

 Ms. Boedecker had great success at Merola, where she performed Stella in A Streetcar Named Desire and Despina in Così fan tutte.
 She also performed various roles with the Santa Fe Opera; including Ida in Die Fledermaus, Marie (cover) in La fille du régiment, Serpetta (cover) in La finta giardiniera, Lila/Laura (cover) in Cold Mountain, Tessa in Trinity, Sarah in Avastar, and Chrisann (cover) / Chorus Soloist in Santa Fe’s world premiere of (R)evolution of Steve Jobs.